Admira Wacker: VfB Mödling

 VfB Mödling was formed on 17 June 1911 in the Lower Austrian town of Mödling.
 Since their foundation, Mödling were playing in the highest Lower Austrian league.
 With the introduction of an Austria-wide national league in 1949, the club was classified into the second tier.
 Playing most of its existence in second- and third-tier leagues since then, the club enjoyed three brief stints in the top division during the 1952–53 and 1987–88 seasons as well as between 1992 and 1995 before eventually merging with Admira/Wacker in 1997.

 In 1997, after a financial crisis, VfB Mödling and Admira Wacker merged.
 In 2004 Iranian Majid Pishyar purchased the club.
 His stewardship of the club led to on-field and off-field difficulties.
 The club was relegated after the 2005–06 season.
 With further financial trouble, Pishyar sold the club to Richard Trenkwalder in 2008.
 Trenkwalder made a series of changes to the club, including changing the club's name to FC Trenkwalder Admira.
 His changes eventually paid off, with the club gaining promotion back to the Austrian first division following the 2010–11 season.
 (Majid Pishyar, meanwhile, notably also caused similar financial problems at a Swiss club, Servette, in the 2011–12 season.)

 In 2017, Würzburg-based online printing company Flyeralarm acquired the naming rights for the club, meaning the club will be known as "Flyeralarm Admira" for ten years.

+Admira Wacker

+On 1 July 2024, the club officially reverted to its historic name, Admira Wacker, as part of a broader effort to return to its roots.
+One month earlier, the club had unveiled a newly designed crest, which drew heavily on the 1971 emblem but incorporated modern elements.
+The decision to reinstate the original club name and update the crest was welcomed by the fan base, particularly by fan clubs that had advocated for this change for many years.
+The club's traditional colors—black, white, and red—remain unchanged, though black and white have been given renewed emphasis in the club's branding.